Group work

 Who attends our groups?

 Before attending a group you may wonder who else will be there.
-Aside from the above restrictions on age and gender, a wide range of people from all backgrounds attend our groups, with diverse religions or beliefs, ethnicities, disabilities and long-term health conditions, sexual orientations and gender identities.
-We work hard to make our group spaces respectful, supportive and welcoming to everyone wishing to attend.
+Our groups are attended by people from all backgrounds, with diverse religions or beliefs, ethnicities, disabilities and long-term health conditions, sexual orientations and gender identities.
+We work hard to make our group spaces safe, respectful, supportive and welcoming to everyone wishing to attend.

 “It has given me a safe space to be and create with like-minded people.
 This has helped me to overcome anxiety and agoraphobia and feel very grateful for this experience.”